nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <br>

 ### 2.4.
 Contacts
-The terms "contact" and "person" has similar meanings and for the majority of the time, can be understood as referring to the same entity.
+The terms "contact" and "person" have similar meanings and for the majority of the time, can be understood as referring to the same entity.
 The only scenario that calls for a distinction is when you are inputting a command word; we use person instead of contact.